AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 * This test aims to investigate if the GP_M prediction generalizes to "unseen" data in an easy setting.
 Since there are usually training data closely before and after a test data point, lack of information from the data due to low correlation should not be an issue.
 * For a description of the content of the subplots, see Figure 9.
 * Only marginal differences to Figure 9.
-* Due to the lower data density (removed every second training data point), the GP_M estimate of the standard deviation is larger.
+* Due to the lower data density (only half the training data points compared to Figure 9), the GP_M estimate of the standard deviation is larger.
 * The ACF/GP_ACF of the residuals indicates a slightly higher level of residual temporal correlation => Since the difference is very small, it is ignored for now.
 * Result shows that GP_M does generalize reasonably to "unseen" test data provided no extrapolation (i.e. prediction of future values) is done.